-42. Flood Mitigation Project.
+- 41. Flood Mitigation Project. - a.

-- a.
 Development Phasing.
-The City is in the process of designing the Flood Mitigation Project ("Project") for South Boulder Creek.
-Until the City obtains the approvals for the Project listed in Section 42.b. below, the only facilities constructed by the University will be for Parks and Recreation Uses, temporary access roads, parking, and renewable/alternative energy systems on the Property. - b.
-Disconnection from the City.
-Prior to construction, the Project will require approvals from: USACE/EPA 404 Individual Permit (this include USFWS Consultation); FEMA CLOMR; CDOT Right of Way Permit and Landowner Agreement; and Colorado Dam Safety Engineer Design Approval.
-The City will also need land upon which to construct the Project.
+The City is in the process of designing the Project for South Boulder Creek.
+Until the City obtains the approvals for the Project listed in Section 41.b. below, the only facilities constructed by the University will be for Parks and Recreation Uses, temporary access roads, parking, and renewable/alternative energy systems on the Property. - Disconnection from the City.
+Prior to construction, the Project will b. require approvals from: the U.S. Army Corps of Engineers, U.S. Fish and Wildlife Service, Federal Emergency Management Agency, Colorado Department of Transportation, Colorado State Engineer's Office and City of Boulder.
+Necessary permits include: USACE/EPA 404 Individual Permit (this include USFWS Consultation), FEMA CLOMR, CDOT Right of Way Permit and Landowner Agreement, Colorado Dam Safety Engineer Design Approval, and city of Boulder wetland and floodplain permits; which the City will use reasonable efforts to obtain.
 If the City does not receive such approvals by the end of the De-Annexation Period, the City, in its discretion, may require that the University apply and otherwise commence the process to disconnect the Property from the City using the process described in § 31-12-501, C.R.S. et seq.
-Upon written request by the City to commence the process to disconnect, the University shall take action within 30 days to commence the process to disconnect.
-If so, requested by the University, the City will not charge the University for any cost associated with disconnection from

-- the City.
-For the purposes of this annexation, the City adopts the disconnection procedures § 31-12-501, C.R.S. et seq. - c.
+Upon written request by the City to commence the process to disconnect, the University will take action within 30 days to commence and complete the legislative process to disconnect.
+If so requested by the University the City will not charge the University for any cost associated with disconnection from the City.
+For the purposes of this annexation, the City adopts the disconnection procedures § 31-12-501, C.R.S. et seq. which will be the sole and exclusive procedure for disconnection, if the same is requested. - c.
 Written Notice to Proceed.
-After the earlier of (a) the City has received all the required approvals described above, or (b) after the De-Annexation Period, at the written request of the City, the University will convey to the City all the Property so agreed by the Parties. - 43.
-No Right or Remedy of Disconnection.
-No right or remedy of disconnection of the Property from the City will accrue, other than as provided by this Agreement and applicable state laws.
-In the event the Property is disconnected pursuant to this Agreement, the City will continue to serve any existing taps on the Property with water and sewer service as provided under a standard Out of City water permit issued pursuant to the City's utility codes in Sections 11-1-15 and 11-2-10, B.R.C.
-1981.
+After the earlier of (i) the City has received all the required approvals described above, or (ii) after the De-Annexation Period, at the written request of the City, the University will convey to the City all the Property so agreed to by the Parties.

+42. No Right or Remedy of Disconnection.
+No right or remedy of disconnection of the Property from the City will accrue, other than as provided for in this Agreement and applicable state laws.

-SECTION VI - RIGHT OF FIRST REFUSAL; RIGHT OF FIRST OFFER
+SECTION VII - RIGHT OF FIRST OFFER